bth0001/brightside-app/README.md

 ## Technologies Used
 - Languages => HTML5, CSS3, JavaScript, Ruby
 - Libraries/Frameworks => Rails, jQuery, Bootstrap (Bootswatch for theme)
-- Rails Gems => 'bcrypt', '~> 3.1.7', 'pg', '~> 0.15',
+- Rails Gems => 'bcrypt', '~> 3.1.7', 'pg', '~> 0.15'
+- Tools => Sublime Text, Terminal,

 ## Future Developments / Improvements

-#### Phase 1
-- DRY up code
+- Dry up code
-- Make the site responsive
+- Make the site responsive/mobile-friendly
 - Add functionality for users share their BrightSides with other Users
-- Add functionality for users to follow producers
+- Add functionality for users to share their BrightSides on social media
-- Add functionality for users to receive alerts when followed producers upload a new tracks
+- Add functionality for users to upload images to their BrightSides
-- Upload a random production related image if user does not choose to upload image
-- Pull metadata from uploaded tracks for fields such as track duration

-#### Phase 2
-- Add ecommerce functionality
-- Add visual representation of wave forms
-- Add Drag and Drop functionality to add beats
-- Add dashboard of stats for producers